 Bray, J. P., 2011.
 A Critical evaluation into the role of ethics in clothing purchase decisions.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: